Northern Cyprus Holidays Famagusta

 When you come to Famagusta, you can visit Namık Kemal Dungeon and Museum.
 More information about the life of Turkish writer and poet Namık Kemal, who was sent to the dungeon in

-Famagusta, can be found in this museum.
+Famagusta can be found in this museum.

 Other Places to Visit

 You can visit Famagusta Port, which is the subject of songs, and visit the Tomb of Kutup Osman.
-In addition to Famagusta walls, there are many historical buildings and artifacts to see in the city, such as historical castles and churches.
+In addition to Famagusta walls, there are many historical buildings and artefacts to see in the city, such as historical castles and churches.

 Famagusta Cuisine